nx-lr/protea/readme.md

 A symbol represents a unique name inside the entire source code.
 Symbols are interpreted at compile time and cannot be created dynamically.

-The only way to create a symbol is by using a symbol literal, denoted by a colon (`:`) followed by an unquoted string beginning with a word character, and follows the same rules as an unquoted string.

-The identifier may optionally be enclosed in single or double quotes.
+The only way to create a symbol is by using a symbol literal, denoted by a colon (`:`) followed by an identifier.
+If the symbol literal contains non-identifier characters, it must be enclosed in single or double quotes.

 ```dart
 :unquoted_symbol